ramesh06190/ramesh06190/README.md

 - 👯 I’m looking to collaborate on Full Stack Web Developement
 - 🤔 I’m looking for help with Algorithms
 - 💬 Ask me about Java
-- 😄 Pronouns: Would like to tell about them some day 😄
+- 😄 Pronouns: Would like to tell about them some other day 😄
 - ⚡ Fun fact: Roses are Yellow